 The VorTeq License Agreement is comprised of a fifteen-year exclusive license for the Company's VorTeq technology ("VorTeq").
-In performing the obligations under the license, the Company provides research and development services to commercialize the technology in accordance with the Key Performance Indicators ("KPIs"), defined in the license agreement.
+In performing the obligations under the license, the Company provides research and development services to commercialize the technology in accordance with the Key Performance Indicators ("KPIs"), defined in the VorTeq License Agreement.
 After commercialization is achieved, payments will be received for the supply and servicing of certain components of the VorTeq.
 All payments are non-refundable.
 See Note 14, "VorTeq Partnership and License Agreement."

 The Company recognizes license and development revenue in accordance with ASC 606.
 Revenue is recognized when control of the promised goods or services is transferred to customers.
-Stand-alone selling price was established at the inception of the contract by taking the transaction to market on a non-exclusive basis, and pricing in an exclusivity premium.
-Since the agreement included an up-front non-refundable payment at the inception of the agreement and future products and services are provided after initial commercialization, the Company completed an analysis and concluded that there was no material right included in the pricing of the agreement.
+Stand-alone selling price was established at the inception of the VorTeq License Agreement by taking the transaction to market on a non-exclusive basis, and pricing in an exclusivity premium.
+Since the VorTeq License Agreement included an up-front non-refundable payment at the inception of the VorTeq License Agreement and future products and services are provided after initial commercialization, the Company completed an analysis and concluded that there was no material right included in the pricing of the VorTeq License Agreement.

-Performance obligations have been identified, i.e., the exclusive license to the Missile technology and upgrades prior to and subsequent to the date of full commercial launch.
-Value has been allocated to the performance obligations, and revenue is recognized over time based on the input measure of progress of the cost of salaries and wages related to the project prior to full commercialization, and ratably for the unspecified upgrades for the period subsequent to full commercialization until the expiration of the contract.
+Performance obligations, such as the exclusive license to the Missile technology and upgrades prior to and subsequent to the date of full commercial launch, have been identified.
+Value has been allocated to the performance obligations and revenue is recognized over time based on the input measure of progress of the cost of salaries and wages related to the project prior to full commercialization and ratably for the unspecified upgrades for the period subsequent to full commercialization until the expiration of the VorTeq License Agreement.

 Once commercial launch is achieved and cartridges are provided under the contract, revenue from those royalty payments will be recognized in accordance with ASC 842, with the Company as the lessor.
-It is expected that the cartridge leases will be classified as short-term operating leases and revenue will be recognized as earned.
+It is expected that the cartridge leases will be classified as operating leases, and lease revenue will be recognized as earned.

-Note 4 - (Loss) Income Per Share
+Note 4 - Income Per Share

-Net (loss) income is divided by the weighted average number of common shares outstanding during the year to calculate basicnet (loss) income per common share.
+Net income is divided by the weighted average number of common shares outstanding during the year to calculate basicnet income per common share.
 Basic earnings per share exclude any dilutive effects of stock options and restricted stock units ("RSUs").

-Diluted net (loss) income per common share reflects the potential dilution that would occur if outstanding stock options to purchase common stock were exercised for common stock, using the treasury stock method, and the common stock underlying outstanding RSU was issued.
-Diluted earnings per share for the three months ended March 31, 2018 and 2017, includes the dilutive effects of stock options and RSUs.
-Certain common stock issuable under stock options and RSUs have been omitted from the three months ended March 31, 2018 and 2017 diluted net income per share calculations because their inclusion is considered anti-dilutive.
+Diluted net income per common share reflects the potential dilution that would occur if outstanding stock options to purchase common stock were exercised for shares of common stock, using the treasury stock method, and the shares of common stock underlying each outstanding RSU were issued.
+Diluted earnings per share for the three and six months ended June 30, 2018 and 2017, includes the dilutive effects of stock options and RSUs.
+Certain shares of common stock issuable under stock options and RSUs have been omitted from the three and six months ended June 30, 2018 and 2017 diluted net income per share calculations because their inclusion is considered anti-dilutive.

-The computation of basic and diluted net (loss) income per share is presented in the following table.
+The computation of basic and diluted net income per share is presented in the following table.
 Prior year amounts have been adjusted for the adoption of ASC 606 in the first quarter of 2018.
 See Note 2, Recent Accounting Pronouncements, for reconciliation of prior year "As Previously Reported" and "As Adjusted" amounts.